BLCM/bl3mods/Apocalyptech/README.md

   the "Projected" augmenation.
 I've actually sort of made my peace with that aug, and don't immediately trash any shield with 'em anymore, but it's definitely my least favorite still, so away it goes!
+- `guaranteed_rare_spawns.txt` - Guarantees that all rare spawns will spawn at 100%, and that most vehicle rare spawns are much more common (about 10% per vehicle spawn, in the maps which have them).
+The non-vehicle part is actually unnecessary now, since GBX made that change permanent on their end.
+A few things which don't work:
+  - Brood Mother, in Pyre of Stars, apparently spawns based partially on how many mobs you've killed outside her lair?
+Maybe just the Varkids?
+  - Skagzilla's spawnrate is unaffected.
 - Some customization-related mods:
   - `expanded_customization_pools.txt` - Adds in nearly all customizations to
     the relevant global-drop pools (the ones omitted are for preorders, deluxe